lawk-mineh/lawk-mineh.github.io/_pages/about.md

   - /about/
 ---

-# About me

 I am a second year PhD student in mathematics at the University of Southampton, working under the supervision of Ashot Minasyan.
 My field is geometric group theory, and my main research interest is nonpositive curvature in group theory.
 Currently I am thinking about the relationship between the profinite topology and quasiconvexity in relatively hyperbolic groups.

-This year I am organising the postgraduate pure mathematics seminar at Southampton.
+This year I am organising (jointly with Briony Eldridge) the postgraduate pure mathematics seminar at Southampton.
 Information on talks can be found by clicking the "PGR Seminar" tab above.

 In my spare time I like to play guitar (at an amateur level) and go climbing (at an even more amateur level).